brucemack/microlink/docs/el_supplement.md

 ## EchoLink QSO Protocol

+There are a few different messages formats that are used to conduct a peer-to-peer QSO.
+Broadly speaking you need to understand four packet types:

+* The RTCP traffic (port 5199)
+- SDES Packets
+- BYE Packets
+* The RTP traffic (port 5198)
+- oNDATA Packet
+- Audio Packets

 ### RTCP SDES Packet Format

 [This wiki](https://en.wikipedia.org/wiki/RTP_Control_Protocol) has some relevant background.
 Each RTCP packet contains a 4-byte header: